 Vehicles equipped with a UE supporting 3GPP sensing service may have one or more sensors installed in a distributed manner which may or may not be a 3GPP sensor e.g. camera or LiDAR, in order to support better coverage of the vehicle’s sensed local environment.

-A UE when registering as a sensing entity for a sensing service will indicate to the 6G network the capabilities of its available sensors independently, so that the 6G system is able to determine whether to select it for sensing operation for a particular target sensing service area.
-In some instances when the UE has more than one sensor, each sensor can be selected for sensing operation on an individual basis, and each may have different view of its environment.
+A UE when registering for a sensing service will indicate to the 6G network the capabilities of its available sensors independently, so that the 6G system is able to determine whether to select it for sensing operation for a particular target sensing service area.
+In some instances when the UE has more than one sensor, each sensor can be selected for sensing operation on an individual basis, and each may have different view of its environment, including the target area.